SubmarinerApp/Submariner/README.md

 * Remembers last opened view
 * Updates tracks from server
 * Uses disc numbers for sorting
+* Uses AVFoundation instead of QuickTime and SFBAudioEngine for playback
-* Updated to to latest version of SFBAudioEngine, and uses AVFoundation instead of QuickTime
+* Uses Audio Toolbox and AVFoundation for metadata instead of SFBAudioEngine
 * Notifications for currently playing track
 * Use MPNowPlayingInformationCenter instead instead of a menu applet and hooking system media keys
 * Now uses built-in NSURLSession instead of library for HTTP connections